py-why/causal-learn/docs/source/search_methods_index/Causal discovery methods based on constrained functional causal models/lingam.rst

 """"""""""""""""""""""""""""""""""""

 **model.adjacency_matrix_**: array-like, shape (n_features, n_features).
 The adjacency matrix B of fitted model, where n_features is the number of features.
-Set np.nan if order is unknown.

 **model.ancestors_list_**: array-like, shape (n_features).
 The list of causal ancestors sets, where n_features is the number of features.